Table of Contents

 Regulation of Arterial Blood Pressure

-The arterial blood pressure is regulated by a variety of feedback mechanisms.
-These mechanisms operate through specific receptors present in the blood vessels and the heart, which, in turn, send signals to the specific areas of the brain, responsible for blood pressure control.
-After interpretation of the signals, the brain sends impulses via the components of the autonomic nervous system.
+Arterial blood pressure is regulated by a variety of feedback mechanisms involving specific receptors present in blood vessels and the heart.
+These receptors send signals to the specific areas of the brain that then send impulses to the autonomic nervous system.